DamengRandom/tipify/ts-basics.md

 // Big topic: functions for TS function sum(n1: number, n2?: number): number {
 // ? means value is optional, can be fill in or leave it as empty
-// the last : number means we defined the function sum output MUST be a number type value return n1 + n2;
+// the last: number means we defined the function sum output MUST be a number type value return n1 + n2;
 };